joeirimpan/hdfc-cc-parser-rs/README.md

 ## Features

-* Extracts transaction details such as date, description, amount
+* Extracts transaction details such as date, description, points, amount
 * Multiple pdfs can be parsed and collated into 1 CSV.

 ## Requirements